Skip to Main Content

 Depending on the tool (Altmetric.com, PlumX, ImpactStory etc.) altmetrics can measure different types of attention from many different sources:

-Usage: Views, downloads
+Usage: Views, downloads from journals, repositories etc.

-Captures: Mendeley bookmarks, CiteULike bookmarks
+Captures: Online reference management shares such as Mendeley or CiteULike bookmarks

-Social Media: Tweets, Facebook shares, YouTube
+Social Media: Tweets, Bluesky, Facebook shares, YouTube

 Citations: Scopus, Web of Science